dmitrypol/dmitrypol.github.io/_posts/2016-09-24-redis_microserv_deux.md

 ### Data storage in Redis

 So now we have seen how data flows between UI and Ad Server via Redis.
-From UI there is a direct call to Redis API and from Ad Server there is a Sidekiq background job.
+From UI there is a direct access to Redis API via model callback.
+From Ad Server a Sidekiq background job is queued.
 But we also want to aggregate stats on how many impressions we served and which keywords are getting requests.
 How can Redis help us with that?

-#### Temporary storage
+#### Temporary data storage

-We add a private method to `GetAds`.
+We add a method to `GetAds` class in AdServer.
 It loops through `@ads` and increments Redis counters that look like this `AD_ID:20160922:HOUR`.
-Redis speed helps us count impressions with minimum impact to ad serving.
+Redis helps us count impressions with minimum impact to ad serving.

 {% highlight ruby %}
 # config/initializers/redis.rb